deinsoftware/hardhat/README.md

 I don't like repetitive tasks and make a build is one of them... yuck!

-**HardHat** was created to simplify and automate tasks related to Android.
+**HardHat** was created to simplify and automate tasks related to Android development.

 Previously had create the same app making a [Batch (for Windows)](https://github.com/equiman/hardhatwin/) and a [Bash (for macOS)](https://github.com/equiman/hardhatmac/) scripts to make the task, maintain both of them is a hard task to do, but now with .Net Core can use and share the same code on both Operating Systems.